swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Introduction

-Optionals are a key feature of Swift; they comprise a concise and elegant syntax that serves a great means of brevity when it comes to expressing "do something if there's a value, skip otherwise".
+Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code;
+they comprise an elegant and concise syntax that serves a great means of brevity when it comes to expressing "act accordingly if there's a value, skip otherwise".
-Thereby, we have a powerful tool that seamlessly interacts with code.
 Some vivid examples are optional chaining with assignments, optional invocation `foo?()` and even `if let`.
 This proposal considers further supporting this convenience in `for-in` loops.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/another-try-at-allowing-optional-iteration/14376?u=anthonylatsis)